What are digital goods?

 - Encyclopedias, dictionaries, and repair manuals

-- Phone directories, business directories, zip code directories
+- Phone directories, business directories, and zip code directories

 - Educational textbooks